Fact sheet: Sequestration—sediments

 Description

 The most common approach to sequestration uses activated carbon to bind hydrophobic chemicals capable of bioaccumulating and biomagnifying within the environment.
-Experimental studies and field applications adding activated carbons to sediments have shown that this technique reduces bioavailability and contaminant concentrations within the interstitial pore water of the sediment, and results in an associated reduction in contaminant mobility.
-In the case of contamination of metals, reduction in bioavailability and mobility occurs by precipitation or sorption, thereby decreasing their solubility.
-Because of these sorption processes, the immobilization in sediments of many ions, such as Pb, Ba, Cd, Co, Cu, Mg, Mn, Th, U, and Zn, can be accomplished using compounds such as the mineral apatite.
+Experimental studies and field applications adding activated carbon to sediments have shown that this technique reduces bioavailability and contaminant concentrations within the interstitial pore water of sediments, resulting in an associated reduction in contaminant mobility.
+For metal contamination, reduction in bioavailability and mobility occurs by precipitation or sorption, thereby decreasing their solubility.
+Because of these precipitation and sorption processes, the immobilization in sediments of many ions, such as lead (Pb), barium (Ba), cadmium (Cd), cobalt (Co), copper (Cu), magnesium (Mg), manganese (Mn), thorium (Th), uranium (U) and zinc (Zn) can be accomplished using compounds such as the mineral apatite.

 Internet links: